-Insulin is a hormone that allows glucose to move from the bloodstream into body cells where it can be used for energy.
-When you have diabetes, your body either can’t make insulin or the insulin it makes doesn’t work properly.
+This fact sheet provides information on diabetes and insulin.
+Insulin is a hormone that allows glucose to move from the bloodstream into the body’s cells, where it can be used for energy.
+When you have diabetes, your pancreas either can’t make any or enough insulin, or the insulin it makes doesn’t work properly.
 This results in too much glucose in the bloodstream.

-When you begin using insulin you will need to be in contact with your doctor and diabetes educator regularly to help work out the right dose for you.
+Starting insulin can be challenging, and it’s understandable if you feel anxious.
+At the beginning, you will need to be in regular contact with your doctor and diabetes educator to help work out the right dose for you.

-It will take some time to adjust to using insulin injections (or an insulin pump) and it’s normal to feel anxious to begin with.
+It can also take time to adjust to using insulin injections (or an insulin pump) and your new routine.
 Your diabetes health professionals and your family and friends can provide the support you need.